-a.
-Subject to law, the Board shall have the authority to approve or deny Licenses for Establishments and Facilities.

-b.
-The approval or denial of a License shall be at the Board's discretion upon consideration of the following:

-- i.
-The Applicant's ability to ensure safe and regulated manufacturing, production, or sale of marihuana; - ii.
+- a.
+Subject to law, the Board shall have the authority to approve or deny Licenses for Establishments and Facilities. - b.
+The approval or denial of a License shall be at the Board's discretion upon consideration of the following: - The Applicant's ability to ensure safe and regulated manufacturing, production, or sale of marihuana; - ii.
 The Applicant's ability to ensure safe access to marihuana for eligible consumers; - iii.
 The Applicant's ability to discourage the sale of unsafe or unlicensed marihuana products; and - iv.
-The health, safety, and welfare of the residents of the City.
+The health, safety, and welfare of the residents of the City. - c.
+The Applicant shall be given an opportunity to respond to questions from the Board regarding the Application.